fisher/apl/README.md

 ⍝ ← +-×÷*⍟⌹○!? |⌈⌊⊥⊤⊣⊢ =≠≤<>≥≡≢ ∨∧⍱⍱ ↑↓⊂⊃⎕⍋⍒ ⍳⍷∪∩∊~ /\⌿⍀,⍪⍴⌽⊖⍉ ¨⍨⍣.∘⍤ ⍞⎕⍠⌸⍎⍕ ⋄→⍵⍺∇& ¯⍬

+More [details about these symbols](symbols.md), including meaning and usage.

 # The keyboard

 ## arythmetic and algebraic functions